bmershon/image-sources/README.md

 *A spherical mesh and first-order reflections from the source (source outside sphere).*

 ![Order-1 reflections from a sphere](images/sphere-images-order-1.png)

+### Implementation

+Image sources for **order-n reflections** are generated by recursively visiting each mesh in the scene and generating a reflection of a source of order-(n-1) about the plane spanned by a face in a mesh.
+Low Polygon counts are used in the accoustic simulation, though higher polygon counts could be used for rendering of a low-res version of a mesh were provided for reflections and raytracing.

+To reflect across a face, we can:

+- Transform

 ## Path Extraction